xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong podcast
+# 184: dr. Kaza: changing beviour

+* task has to be SMART: Specific, Measurable, actionable, repeatable and timely
+* default thing should be healthiest option (opt out for unhealthy one)
+* if you brain is exhausted it defaults to doing nothing
+* people make impulsive decision once they make some decisions
+* leave no room for making a bad decision (eg. eat a dessert only on weekends)

 ## 180: yoga coach
 better to stretch 15 minutes every day as catch up 2 yoga classes a week